DrupalDoesNotExists/RegistryTools/README.md

 RegistryTools is a simple API wrapper around NMS Registry with Mojang mappings.
 It supports

   * Getting and caching registries
   * Registering own entries
   * ResourceKey creation
   * Freezing/unfreezing registries

-## Why registries?
+## Why registries

 NMS registries allows You to add custom feature to default Minecraft.
 But, they have several differences from the Bukkit API.

 **You may need registries for this purposes**

  1. Creating custom biomes
  2. Adding custom structures, block entities, items, sounds
  3. etc

 **Default commands uses registry, all your content will be visible!**

-## What about reflection?
+## What about reflection

 RegistryTools does not use Reflection API in usual sense.
 Only thing used is VarHandle mechanism.
 It works much faster and cleaner.